carpentries-incubator/Pipeline_Training_with_Nextflow/_episodes/02-Nextflow_Basics.md

 You can use `params.<some_variable>` to define command line arguments.
 This is very useful for specifying where input files are or other constants.
+The equivalent command line argument uses two dashes like so `--<some_variable>` (two dashes are for pipeline variables and single dashes are for Nextflow variables like `-resume`).

 For example:
 ```